Ensono/stacks-nx-plugins/CONTRIBUTING.md

   npm pack
   ```

-  - From your workspace used for testing you can then directly reference the pack file from you `package.json` and install it with `npm install`
+  - From your workspace used for testing you can then directly reference the pack file from your `package.json` and install it with `npm install`

 ## Contributing Changes